RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 After removing the initial `Vec<Token>` allocation, performance improved significantly.
 But we can still do better.

-If we analyze the flamegraph again, we notice that although we no longer allocate a vector of tokens, we’re still splitting the input string by whitespace and allocating temporary &str slices during parsing:
+If we analyze the flamegraph again, we notice that although we no longer allocate a vector of tokens, we’re still splitting the input string by whitespace.
+This iterator-based approach is a huge improvement, but there is still overhead in processing the string and creating `&str` slices for each token:

 ![Second flamegraph](../assets/images/math_parser/flamegraph_2.png)